kentcdodds/old-kentcdodds.com/content/blog/2018-in-review/index.md

 of the default template project at PayPal we have called the "sample-app."
 Every new app started at PayPal is basically a fork of this "sample-app."
-So because of the work that I and others have done, every new app at PayPal will be written in TypeScript, use Jest, React, react-testing-library, emotion, webpack, babel, prettier, and eslint.
+So because of the work that I and others have done, every new app at PayPal will be written in TypeScript, use Jest, React, React Testing Library, emotion, webpack, babel, prettier, and eslint.
 And what makes it better is those apps wont have to worry about keeping those tools up to date saving dozens of developer hours a year PER PROJECT.
 I'm really proud of this accomplishment.